Merrimu Precinct Structure Plan

 - Once the planning scheme amendment has been approved by the Minister for Planning and the PSP is incorporated into the Moorabool Planning Scheme, landholders can apply for permits to allow development to begin.
 Moorabool Shire Council will be responsible for administering planning permits.

-The framework identifies Parwan Station and Merrimu as key growth areas.
-The PSP planning process will deliver more specific land-use planning for these areas to develop.
+The framework identifies Parwan and Merrimu as key growth areas.
+The precinct structure plan (PSP) process will deliver more specific land-use planning for these areas to develop.